Go 1.26

 pNum := &42 // ERROR

-I always thought it was a bit of a oversight that you can’t similarly create a pointer to a basic type without first creating a temporary.
+I always thought it was a bit of an oversight that you can’t similarly create a pointer to a basic type without first creating a temporary.
 In Go 1.26 there is an overload of the new() function that allows you to do just that.

 pNum := new(42)

-p1 := new(string) // type parameter - new returns ptr to ""
+p1 := new(string) // type parameter - returns ptr to empty string

 p2 := new(strings.Repeat("x", 10)) // value parameter - returns ptr to "xxxxxxxxxx"